Most Popular

 How to get an ABN?

 Similar to TFN, the application process for an ABN can be completed online or via paper channels.
-Additionally, registration for the Goods and Services Tax (GST) can be completed simultaneously with an ABN application.
+Additionally, registration for the Goods and Services Tax (GST) can be conducted simultaneously with an ABN application.
 The Australian Government introduced the ABN in response to the Small Business Deregulation Task Force Report, which called for a single identifier to simplify business dealings with the Australian Government.
 A client’s ABN is available to State, Territory, and local government regulatory bodies to streamline registration requirements.

-Where to find TINs in Australia?
+How to find TINs in Australia?

-An individual or entity is advised of their TFN or ABN in writing upon finalization of the application, and the number will be visible in private online interfaces.
+An individual or entity is advised of their TFN or ABN in writing upon finalisation of the application, and the number will be visible in private online interfaces.
 A TFN may also be found on employment payment summaries, share statements, health insurance documentation, and superannuation statements.
 The TFN or ABN can also be used as a reference on certain ATO correspondence and assessments.

 Available at: https://www.oecd.org/tax/automatic-exchange/crs-implementation-and-assistance/tax-identification-numbers/Australia-TIN.pdf [Accessed 5th April 2022]